SulanChandila/Coursework1-Alumni-Influencers/README.md

 📖 API Documentation (Swagger)
-Full API documentation, including request bodies, security schemas (Bearer Auth), and endpoint descriptions, is available in the api-docs/swagger.yaml file included in this repository.
+* **Full API documentation, including request bodies, security schemas (Bearer Auth), and endpoint descriptions, is available in the api-docs/swagger.yamlfile included in this repository.**